 Some married couples have figured out that they want to get divorced and are able to come to an agreement on the terms without involving lawyers.
 When that happens, I can help one of the spouses prepare all of the documents necessary to move forward with an uncontested divorce.
 Of course, it is always possible that what was once an uncontested divorce will run into a roadblock and become a contested divorce.
 If so, I am well equipped to litigate the case through to the end or refer it to a colleague.
 Either way, I have you covered.

 I tend to only take on divorce cases that fit certain criteria.
 Typically, those cases are divorces that are primarily focused on division of assets, uncontested divorce matters, and adoptions.

 I evaluated all possible cases on a case-by-case basis, but in general I do not take any of the following cases:

 Matters involving DCFS;

-Matters involving an order of protection or domestic violence;
+Matters involving an order of protection, domestic violence, or stalking no-contact order;

 Contested divorce matters focused on parenting time or parental responsibility; or